BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Junior**

-  I don't think so! the :any:`JSON` is well-formed and it contains all the required data.
+  I don't think so! the `JSON` is well-formed and it contains all the required data.
 And the code is quite readable.

 **Senior**